jeckt/mindful-spending/README.md

 A simple web application that helps keep track of expenses.
 Helping users to better budget and progress to financial independence.

-You can use this application online when it is released or pull down the code yourself on GitHub and deploy your own local version.
+You can use this application online when it is released or pull down the code yourself on GitHub or deploy your own local version.

 Proposed Release
 ================